-Susan Rahman, Sociology, College of Marin and Santa Rosa Junior College
+Susan Rahman, Sociology, College of Marin and Sonoma State University

 I have used the Project Censored books in my classes for 20 years.
 The top 25 Censored stories quickly demonstrate to students that they cannot rely on the corporate media for the accurate information necessary to a democracy.
 Project Censored lays the foundation for teaching a global analysis of social and environmental justice and the activism required to work for it.